Green-Software-Foundation/if-plugins/src/lib/e-mem/README.md

 a `manifest` file.

-In this case, instantiating and configuring the plugin is handled by `if` and does not have to be done explicitly by the user.
+In this case, instantiating and configuring the plugin is handled by `ie` and does not have to be done explicitly by the user.

 The following is an example `manifest` that calls `e-mem`: